luisreyes/Handy-JavaScript-Regular-Expressions/operators.md

-Handling Javascript Operators with Regular Expressions
+Handling Operators with Regular Expressions
 ======================================================
 >*For all information about these and other operators not mentioned here go to* [w3schools.com](http://www.w3schools.com/js/js_operators.asp)